holejs/wc/docs/components/text-fields.md

 > [!NOTE]
 > To add masks to text fields, [Imask](https://imask.js.org/guide.html) is being used.
 Read their documentation for more details.

-> [!TIP]
-> Accompany your mask with the pattern property to validate the value entered by the user.

 See the following examples:

 **1. Card number**